paulhosch/RFmApp/README.md

   - **Importance Analysis**: Determine the relative importance of each feature in the model.
 - **More to Come**: Future updates will bring additional features and improvements.

-## Access
+## Web Access

-The RFmApp has been deployed using Streamlit Cloud and is accessible at the following URL:
+The RFmApp has been deployed using Streamlit Cloud and is accessible in all standard Web Browsers at the following URL:

 [https://rfmapp.streamlit.app/](https://rfmapp.streamlit.app/)